EDM115/unrar-alpine/README.md

 ```

 All available versions along with their download URLs are available in [`versions.json`](versions.json).
-Each release contains the SHA-256 checksum of the built files, as well as the SHA-256 checksum of the original files provided by RARLAB.
+Each release contains the SHA-256 checksum of the built binary, as well as the SHA-256 checksum of the original files provided by RARLAB.
-You can also verify the release by going to [Attestations](https://github.com/EDM115/unrar-alpine/attestations), then select the correct release and platform.
+You can also verify the release by going to [Attestations](https://github.com/EDM115/unrar-alpine/attestations), then select the correct release.
 Copy the provided command and point it to the `unrar` binary from the zip.

 > [!IMPORTANT]
 > If a version is present in `versions.json` but **not** in the releases, it means that code simply didn't compiled.